scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

   - LightningFilter --> https://datatracker.ietf.org/meeting/111/materials/slides-111-panrg-lightning-filter-high-speed-traffic-filtering-based-on-drkey
   - SCMP

-# Dependency analysis

-# Motivations for greenfield approaches {{RFC9049}}
-TODO: in our overview draft, we said that we would clarify the motivations for developing SCION in another draft.
-This one could be the one..
-*  properties that want to achieve (motivating them with RFC9049).
-(Maybe we can do this per-component)?
-*  why achieving these properties requires a greenfield approach
-* why this is the only way to differentiate from the previous failed approaches mentioned in RFC9049.

 # Transition mechanisms
 TODO:
 * Mention that there are multiple mechanisms, requiring different levels of changes and with different maturity.